LMS-Community/lms-community.github.io/docs/reference/high-level-lyrion-architecture.md

 # Lyrion Music Server (LMS) core architecture

-This guide provides an onboarding-oriented architectural map of the **Lyrion Music Server** core codebase (historically SlimServer / Logitech Media Server).
+This guide provides an onboarding-oriented architectural map of the **Lyrion Music Server** core codebase.
 It favors a high-level mental model over exhaustive module documentation so you can navigate the codebase quickly.

 !!! info "Audience"
     Developers who are comfortable with Perl and systems programming but are new to LMS internals.